larsaars/linux-setup/README.md

 * more beautiful look
 * more possibilites
 ### vim
-* press f5 to beautify code
+* press f6 to beautify code
-* press f6 to compile and execute with gcc
-* press f7 to compile and execute with g++
+* press f7 to compile and execute automatically (currently supported: c and c++)
 * press f8 and s-f8 to switch style
 * press f9 to toggle tree (open multiple tabs with `t` and switch between them with `gt` and `gT`)
 * press f10 to `:q!`